 You can adapt the above rules for whatever amount you have to pay out.
 To take an example of a very high amount, consider a number like 3,457,120,486.
 You would write this as “Three billion four hundred fifty-seven million one hundred twenty thousand four hundred eighty-six.”
 Notice the pronounced absence of the word “and” here; there is a good reason for it.

 Writing Cents on a Check

-The issue of how to write cents on a check is less difficult than it might seem.
-To add cents to your check, you will finally make use of the word “and.”
+The issue of how to write a check with cents is easier than it might seem.
+If you don’t know yet, here’s how to write cents on a check: when cents are involved, you must use the word “and.”
 Place it after the dollar amount, followed by the cent amount in fraction form.
-It’s useful to think of the cent amount as an actual percentage for this.
+It’s useful to think of the cent amount as an actual percentage.
 For example, you could write thirty-two cents as 32/100.
-Note that at this point we have returned to using decimal notation rather than expansively writing the amount out.
-If this is really tricky, consider finding check writing companies to help you.
+Note that at this point, we have returned to using decimal notation rather than expansively writing the amount out.
+If this is tricky, invest in the help of a trusted check writing company.

 Here are a few more examples for the full amount of a check.
 To use a real-world example, imagine you’re at a coffee shop.
 The amount you need to pay is $2.80.
 If the café accepts checks, you would write this amount as “Two and 80/100.”

 You will notice that the words “dollars” and “cents” are never used on the written field.
 Just the written amount will do fine.
 Anything else is frill.